aerospike/aerospike-backup-service/README.md

 ### Backup Retention Policy

 This release introduces a new, configurable **RetentionPolicy** for managing backup storage more effectively.
-The feature allows users to specify retention rules for both full and incremental backups, replacing the previous rigid options (`KeepAll`, `RemoveAll`, `RemoveIncremental`).
+The feature allows users to specify retention rules for both full and incremental backups, replacing the previous options `KeepAll`, `RemoveAll`, and `RemoveIncremental`.
 Retention policy is (optional) part of Backup Policy.
 It consists of 2 integer fields.

 * `full`: The total number of full backups to retain.
 If absent, all full backups are kept.
 Minimum is 1, it means that each new full backup will delete the previous one.